How an idea became a reality

 Life on the farm

 I live in paradise.
 I am grateful for my life every single day.
 The acreage is so beautiful, the vegetable and fruit garden and orchard so bountiful and of course the animals are such characters.
-As I blog you will become acquainted with them.
 Miles, the basset/rotweillor mix, Mister Miles, we call him, because he is a cool character and oversees everything.
 The bassets, Dixie and Boo, mother and daughter, are in on everything and always up for a tummy rub.
 Murphy, my grand dog, always has a stick or is bathing in the horses’ water trough.
+The two old horses have been here forever, Rose, the white one, is 30; Misty, the black one, is 32.